Safe Haven Sustainable Farms/Growing In Torah would like to invite you to the Feast of Unleavened Bread 2018!

 Hotel Front Desk: 559-595-1500 | Hotel Fax: 559-595-1515

 We do have designated RV parking.
-Our parking area is not fancy, but you are welcome to bring your RV.
-This year we are having to implement a $10/night fee to help defray our costs and space usage as we continue to grow in the rv area.
+Our parking area is not fancy, but you are welcome to bring your RV (we consider tent trailers rv’s).
+There is a $10/night fee to help defray our costs and space usage as we continue to grow in the rv area.
 Our hook-ups are limited.
 Most parking spots will have electricity available if you bring a long extension cord; however, we ask that you do not use your A/C as that would overload our system.
 We do not have the large 30 amp rv electrical outlets, so please bring an adapter to adapt to a regular outlet.
 If you have need of your heater please be prepared to use your propane heater and not your electric heater.
 This also applies to your water heater.
 We should have enough electrical power to run your fans if all are frugal with their electrical use.
 I am sure we can keep your fresh water tanks full, but you will probably not be able to have full-time hook-up to water.
 It is a good idea to bring a “Y” to split off of a water valve.
 Dumping – Unfortunately, the only way to dump your black water tank will be for you to move your RV to my dumping station about 100 yards from where the RV’s are parked.
 Some spots will have the ability to dump their gray water onto the ground where they are parked, but please check with someone first as it is important for it to be drained in the drainage ditch.
 There is a portable dump tank available, but please make sure you understand how to use it as we do not want to have any accidents.

 There are showers available, but limited hot water, so be prepared to take super short showers to conserve hot water.
 There is always a hose available……..if you are not laughing, see “Hotels” above :).